 New moons are new beginnings.
 This time we begin (again) with the never-ending work of ego deflation.
 The archetype of Leo is all about identity and personal narrative.
-Leo is ruled by the sun, and just as the planets of our solar system revolve around the sun, Leo often considers himself the center of all, deserving of all.
-In the age of social media and extreme selfie narcissism, the distinction between pride/self-love vs. fantasy/delusion is crumbling.
+Leo is ruled by the sun, and just as the planets of our solar system revolve around the sun, Leo considers himself the center of all, deserving of all.
+In the age of social media and selfie narcissism, ego work is more important than ever.

 Roused by the lion’s savage roar, the ego lifts its head: famished and ferocious, teeth glowing, provoked by anything.
 Sometimes Leo laces his words with acid, tongue scorching with the impulse to correct or argue.
-This fire often proves impervious to even the most potent coolants and tonics, unless of course we care enough to put it out, to douse it with art and music and honest conversation.
+This fire often proves impervious to even the most potent coolants and tonics, unless of course we care enough to extinguish it.

 Let’s not compromise our humanity for a momentary (ego) thrill.
-Be kind, gentle and patient.
-Be a good friend, neighbor and partner.
+Be kind, gentle, and patient.
+Be a good friend, neighbor, and partner.
 Retreat into solitude when you need.
-And when alone, try primal screaming; unleash the feral animal inside.
-Who do you want to be in this great lattice of human spirit?
-And what are you willing into existence?
-Are you paying attention to your emissions?
-Unconscious manifestation is still manifestation.
-Whatever does not make you feel proud must be forsaken.
+Try primal screaming; unleash the feral animal inside.
+Who do you want to be in the great lattice of humankind?
+What are you willing into existence?

-I know I’m being mean to Leo (sorry kittiez) – there’s so much more to you than ego.
+I know I’m being mean to Leo (sorry kittiez) – and yes, you’re right, there’s so much more to you than ego.
 However!
-This archetype forces me to confront a powerful anger within myself that I often forget is still there, so that’s why I’m really delving into the shadow.
-Sometimes this is triggered by perfectly sweet and innocent people who don’t deserve my wrath.
-When we become absolutely engulfed with rage for no reason – projecting everything onto others – this indicates that we haven’t worked through something.
+This archetype forces us to confront a powerful anger within ourselves; now is the time to delve into this furious shadow.
+When we become absolutely engulfed with rage and project everything onto others, this indicates that we haven’t worked through something.
 The ego is incredibly protective.
-As time passes, blinders thicken and become harder to destroy.
-Acknowledging personal faults is not Leo’s strength.
-Yes, it is uncomfortable, yet it is also absolutely necessary to gaze within and dissect the narrative of who we are, what has happened to us in the past, what we do, how our thoughts do or do not define us, and on and on.
+As time passes, internal walls thicken and become harder to destroy.
+Acknowledging personal faults is not Leo’s strengths; it’s uncomfortable, but it is absolutely necessary to gaze within and dissect the narrative of who we are, what has happened to us in the past, how our thoughts do or do not define us, and on and on.

-Here it is: let go of the story, brothers and sisters.
-The story of your depression, your mania, the violence against you.
-The story of your family or hometown, your ex, your money worries.
+Here it is: let go of your story, brothers and sisters.
+The story of your depression, your insanity, the violence against you.
+It happened, yes, but it doesn’t belong to you.
+Let go of the story of your family, your hometown, your ex, your money.
 The story of your body, your sickness, your troubled heart.
 It’s so heavy and you’ve told it so many times – let it go now.
-It only takes a moment and some deep breathing.
-Or one really good album and some dancing, all by yourself, eyes closed.
-Put it down, lay it down, bury it, be free, walk away; it’s no longer yours, no longer your story to tell.
+Put it down, lay it down, bury it, be free, walk away; it’s no longer yours.